nqhoan-axonivy/salesforce-connector/README.md

 # salesforce-connector
 # Introduction
-This Connector builds the Rest API that offers a way to access Salesforce's resources.
+This Connector builds the Rest API and offers a way to access Salesforce's resources.

 A client can be called the Rest API for manipulating the SF(Salesforce) Objects.
-For Instance, to do a **CRUD** Operation or query to retrieve data.
+For Instance, to do a **CRUD** operation for an Opportunity object or query to retrieve data.

 # Approach
 Data is stored on the SF Application as SF Objects.